mrshmllow/wire/doc/tutorial/part-two/encryption.md

 ::: tip
-For this tutorial we will be using [`age`](https://github.com/FiloSottile/age), but other encryption cli tools work just as well such as GnuPG.
+For this tutorial we will be using [`age`](https://github.com/FiloSottile/age), but other encryption CLI tools work just as well such as GnuPG.
 :::

 ## Installing age